tiprankstipranks

 Economy & Political Environment - Risk 1

-A deterioration in general economic conditions may have adverse impacts on our financial position, results of operations and cash flows.
+A deterioration in general economic conditions, an inflationary environment or supply chain disruptions may have adverse impacts on our financial position, results of operations and cash flows.

-If economic conditions deteriorate on a national or regional level, it may have a negative impact on the Company's financial position, results of operations and cash flows as well as on our customers.
-This impact may include volatility and unpredictability in the demand for the products and services offered by our businesses, the loss of existing customers, tempered growth strategies, customer production cutbacks or customer bankruptcies.
+If economic conditions deteriorate, we experience an inflationary environment or supply chains are disrupted on a national, regional or global level, it may have a negative impact on our customers and the Company's financial position, results of operations and cash flows.
+This impact may include volatility and unpredictability in the demand for the products and services offered by our businesses, the loss of existing customers, tempered growth strategies, customer production cutbacks, customer bankruptcies and increases in costs for or limited availability of key materials, supplies, labor and services for our operations and capital projects.
 An uncertain economy could also adversely affect expenses including pension costs, interest costs, and uncollectible accounts, or lead to reductions in the value of certain real estate and other investments.
+Our utility infrastructure and generating facilities, ongoing and future capital and development projects, and other operations require components, supplies, materials, labor and services sourced from suppliers or providers who, in turn, may source components from their suppliers.
+A shortage of key components, supplies, materials, labor or services in which an alternative supplier or provider is not identified could significantly impact project plans or our operations.
+Such impacts could include project delays, including potential for project cancellation, lower project returns, increased costs or the inability to provide service to customers, which could adversely impact our results of operations, financial condition or cash flows.

 Natural and Human Disruptions - Risk 1